weaveworks/weave-gitops/.github/ISSUE_TEMPLATE/spike.md

 ---

-**Results**
+**Outcome**
-The results from the research.
-Can also refer to :
+Writeup your findings here.
+Please include the following (if any have been created) :
 - Screenshots
-- Design diagrams
+- Design/architecture diagrams
 - WEP
 - PR/FAQ